Jinja Safari

-Jinja Safari was a self-produced and self-recorded band based in Sydney, Australia who drew from "afropop rhythms, (and) tumbling island guitar" to create African-inspired "dreamy folk pop, with a melodic richness comparable to acts like Sufjan Stevens, Animal Collective and Sigur Ros".
+Jinja Safari were an Australian indie rock band formed in the Central Coast, New South Wales who drew from "afropop rhythms, (and) tumbling island guitar" to create African-inspired "dreamy folk pop, with a melodic richness comparable to acts like Sufjan Stevens, Animal Collective and Sigur Ros".
 They were known for their energetic live shows.

 History

 Formed in 2010, Jinja Safari were initially a duo of Marcus Azon and Pepa Knight.
 The two met at a beach party on the Central Coast of New South Wales in early 2010.